conda-forge/ecole-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `ecole` can be installed with:
+Once the `conda-forge` channel has been enabled, `ecole, libecole` can be installed with:

 ```
-conda install ecole
+conda install ecole libecole
 ```

 It is possible to list all of the versions of `ecole` available on your platform with: